Month by Month

 Under the year's brightest moon, historical venues in Athens open with free moonlit performances.
 Watch theatre, dance and music at venues such as the Acropolis or Roman Agora.
 The festival is also celebrated at other towns and sites around Greece; check locally for details.

-Assumption Day is celebrated with family reunions on 15 August; the whole population is seemingly on the move on either side of the big day.
+Also called Assumption and celebrated with family reunions on 15 August; the whole population is seemingly on the move on either side of the big day.
 Thousands also make a pilgrimage to Tinos to its miracle-working icon of Panagia Evangelistria.

 Gennisis Tis Panagias